jmrplens/A-Lab/README.md

   - [Single results visualization](#single-results-visualization-1)
 ---

 The transmission tube method is detailed in <a href="https://www.astm.org/Standards/E2611.htm">ASTM 2611</a>.
-In the program the method is implemented to be able to use one, two or four microphones.
+In the software the method is implemented to be able to use one, two or four microphones.
 It is necessary to have a transmission tube with 4 microphone positions, two on the upstream side and two on the downstream side.

 If the sample to be analyzed is symmetrical, only an anechoic end of the tube is necessary.
 If it is not symmetric, it will be necessary to measure with anechoic end and with rigid end.

 The steps to follow (also indicated in the standard) are:
-  1. (Recommended) Calibrate the inputs to be used (<a href="#device-setup-and-calibration">configuration panel</a>).
+  1. Calibrate the inputs to be used (<a href="#device-setup-and-calibration">configuration panel</a>). (_Recommended_)
   1. Enter tube parameters (distances and shape).
-  1. (Recommended) Calibrate the impedance tube system (if you use four microphones).
+  1. Calibrate the impedance tube system (if you use four microphones). (_Recommended_)
   1. Measure with anechoic end and, if not symmetrical sample, repeat measure with rigid end.

-The results obtained are: Transmission loss, Impedance, Transmission factor, Reflection factor, Propagation wavenamber in material, Sound absorption coefficient, Impulse response and Frequency response (four inputs) for anechoic and rigid end measure (if not symmetrical).
+The results obtained are: transmission loss, characteristic impedance, transmission factor, reflection factor, propagation wavenamber in material, sound absorption coefficient, impulse response and frequency response (four inputs) for anechoic and rigid end measure (if not symmetrical).

 The side panels that appear in this measurement method are:
 * **Left panel**: Here you can open the tube parameter configuration panel, measure with one, two or four microphones or review the information of the measurement method.